+We also performed a non-Gaussianity test to check for any significant leakage of the Galactic residuals into the $\tr$ map.
+The results of the non-Gaussianity test are presented in Appendix \ref{app:data-extra-temp}.
+Additionally, we compared the statistics of the contamination maps from two different component-separation algorithms: the template-fit approach, and the SC-based statistics.
+In Appendix \ref{app:data-results-comp} we present the component-separation results for the same \Planck field as used to validate the component-separation algorithm in Sect.\ \ref{sec:planck-simulation}.

-\subsection{Separation in \HI and \HII emission}
+\subsection{Separation in \HI and \molH emission}

-To understand the morphology of the recovered dust emission, we decompose it into two components: dust associated with \NHI ($\ts_{\HI}$) and dust associated with \NHII ($\ts_{\HII}$)
+To understand the morphology of the recovered dust emission, we decomposed it into two components: dust associated with \NHI ($\ts_{\HI}$), and dust associated with \NmolH ($\ts_{\molH}$),

-where $\ts_{\HI} = \epsilon_{\HI,353} \NHI$ and $\epsilon_{\HI,353}$ is the dust emissivity of the \HI-correlated dust emission at $353 \GHz$.
+where $\ts_{\HI} = \epsilon_{\HI,353} \NHI$, and $\epsilon_{\HI,353}$ is the dust emissivity of the \HI-correlated dust emission at $353 \GHz$.
 In our case, $\epsilon_{\HI,353}$ is a constant value over the selected sky patch.
-We estimate the mean $\langle \epsilon_{\NHI,353} \rangle$ from the square patches, defined in Sect.\ \ref{sec:cib-ps-all}, at high Galactic latitudes.
-We apply the final iterative mask (discussed in Sect.\ \ref{sec:hmc-cib}) to the high-latitude square patches to select only the low \NHI pixels where the dust-\HI correlation holds.
-We also avoid square patches where more than $30\%$ pixels are masked.
-Finally, we are left with 40 such high-latitude square patches where sufficient number of valid pixels are available for the correlation analysis.
-Using a simple linear regression with the \NHI map, we find a value of emissivity per square patch.
-While performing linear regression, we take into account the standard deviation of the contamination as an errorbar per pixel.
-By analysing 40 sky patches, we obtain the mean and standard deviation of the dust emissivity as $\langle \epsilon_{\HI,353} \rangle = 38\pm6\,\kJysr\paren*{\hiunit}$.
-We produce 100 realizations of the $\ts_{\NHI}$ maps by varying $\epsilon_{\HI,353}$ within the mean and standard deviation of this estimate.
-The lower panel of Fig. \ref{fig:result-wph-data} shows the decomposition of $\ts$ in terms of the $\ts_{\HI}$ (\textit{left panel}) and $\ts_{\HII}$ (\textit{middle panel}) using the value of $\langle \epsilon_{\HI,353} \rangle$.
-Visually, we can see that $\ts_{\HII}$ map is clumpy whereas the $\ts_{\HI}$ map is more diffuse.
+We estimated the mean $\langle \epsilon_{\NHI,353} \rangle$ from the square patches, defined in Sect.\ \ref{sec:cib-ps-all}, at high Galactic latitudes.
+We applied the final iterative mask (discussed in Sect.\ \ref{sec:hmc-cib}) to the high-latitude square patches to select only the low \NHI pixels where the dust-\HI correlation holds.
+We also avoided square patches where more than $30\%$ pixels were masked.
+Finally, we had 40 such high-latitude square patches with a sufficient number of valid pixels for the correlation analysis.
+Using a simple linear regression with the \NHI map, we found a value of the emissivity per square patch.
+While performing linear regression, we took the standard deviation of the contamination as an error bar per pixel into account.
+By analysing 40 sky patches, we obtained the mean and standard deviation of the dust emissivity as $\langle \epsilon_{\HI,353} \rangle = 38\pm6\,\kJysr\paren*{\hiunit}$.
+We produced $25$ realisations of the $\ts_{\HI}$ maps by varying $\epsilon_{\HI,353}$ within the mean and standard deviation of this estimate.
+The bottom panel of Fig. \ref{fig:result-wph-data} shows the decomposition of $\ts$ in terms of the $\ts_{\HI}$ (left panel) and $\ts_{\molH}$ (middle panel) using the value of $\langle \epsilon_{\HI,353} \rangle$.
+Visually, the $\ts_{\molH}$ map is clumpy, whereas the $\ts_{\HI}$ map is more diffuse.